 Locking stitch is yet another popular type of stitch done on a sewing machine.
 It makes single stitches at the beginning and end of the fabric, to keep the stitch secure.
 It is merely a straight stitch that you do on the sewing machine.

-When you sew a fabric, there are start and end to the seam.
+When you sew a fabric, there is a start and end to the seam.
 It is essential to ensure that these points are not unraveling and stretching out in different shapes.
 You need to provide a neat finish to your stitching.
 The starting and ending point a seam can be secured with the help of a backstitch and lock stitch.

 Backstitching is simply backward and forward stitching done at the beginning and end of the seam to make the stitch stay strong.
 Lock stitching, on the other hand, is a built-in stitch feature in a majority of sewing machines; it makes a single stitch on the fabric both forward and backward without repeating it.